 It’s the instantly recognizable symbol of the fire service.

 You’ll see it on our helmets and our trucks.
 It’s on our badges and our gear.
 And you don’t have to look far to find a firefighter with the symbol tattooed on their body.
-It’s a point of pride and a permanent reminder of the service and sacrifice the job requires.
+It’s a point of pride and a permanent reminder of the service and sacrifices the job requires.

 It’s the Maltese Cross.